olizilla/invader/README.md

 ## Getting Started

-Open [./index.html] in a browser and click.
+Clone the repo and open [index.html](./index.html) in a browser and click.

 Built with node, npm & coffescript.